gessa2020/excel_project1/README.md

 - The HR department enjoys the highest level of job satisfaction rating on average at 73% while the sales department has the least job satisfaction rating of 60%.
 - The R & D department has the highest attrition rate of 56.12% followed by sales at 38.82 and the least is  HR  with  5.06%.

-To further explore and create more bashboards, <a href="https://github.com/gessa2020/excel_project1/blob/main/HR_AnalyticsWorkbook.xlsx">click here</a> to access the workbook.
+To further explore and create more dashboards, <a href="https://github.com/gessa2020/excel_project1/blob/main/HR_AnalyticsWorkbook.xlsx">click here</a> to access the workbook.